aut0maticjack/lazyweb/Vim.md

 ### Statusline

-There are many statusline plugins - powerline, lightline, airline - but I don't find any of them necessary.
-The below is a sufficient emulation of airline for my needs.
+There are many statusline plugins - [powerline](https://github.com/powerline/powerline), [lightline](https://github.com/itchyny/lightline.vim), [airline](https://github.com/vim-airline/vim-airline) - but I don't find any of them necessary.
+The below is a sufficient emulation of lightline for my needs.

 Note, this could easily be done all in one big command, but annotating it out over multiple additions to `statusline+=` makes human maintenance easier